 by Texas Homesteader ~

-You may value your family’s heirlooms, but can no longer be sure future generations will be interested in grandma’s finer things.
-A generation shift might make it harder to pass grandma’s stuff to your kids.
-Read my thoughts about the difference in typical life for the different generations.
+You value your family’s heirlooms but it seems we can no longer be sure future generations will be interested in receiving grandma’s finer things.
+A generation shift could make it harder to pass grandma’s stuff to your kids.
+Read my thoughts about the difference in typical life for different generations.

 by Texas Homesteader ~